Shadow banning: Drawbacks

 Given that shadow bans are mostly executed by automatic algorithms without initial human intervention, and that the conditions for imposing them can be quite complex, there is always a percentage of false positives where a user is shadow banned even when the user did nothing wrong.

 Because the shadow ban happens without the user being informed, the incorrectly banned user will not have a chance to contact the platform to revert it, unless the user finds out by their own means.

 Another instance where shadow bans are problematic is when a user actually broke a rule, but it was in an unintended way, or in a way that did not imply bad intention nor was damaging for the community.
 For example, a user wrote a comment in an online platform, and the comment contained an URL to some legit not spamming source.
 The algorithm patrolling comments, instead of informing the user that URLs were not allowed and preventing the user from posting, would let the user post the comment with the URL but hiding the comment for everyone to see except the original poster.

-If the user was informed beforehand about the rules broken, the user would have been able to write an compliant comment and avoid the shadow ban.
+If the user was informed beforehand about the rules broken, the user would have been able to write a compliant comment and avoid the shadow ban.

 A wrongful ban is always undesired regardless of the reason, and creates an erosion of trust that disincentivises the user from further engaging with the platform.
 This is a negative loss when the user shadow banned was a good contributor to the platform.